jeanguyomarch/eovim/README.md

 To get a list of all the available options, run `eovim --help`.

+# Plug-Ins

+Eovim supports plug-ins!
+They allow Eovim to respond to events from Neovim, and as such to make Neovim freely manipulate the native graphical user interface provided by Eovim.
+Details about plug-ins and how the built-in plug-ins work can be read in the README contained in the `plugins/` directory.

 # Hacking

 Eovim uses some environment variables that can influence its runtime.
 Some are